radiantearth/community-sprints/08182020-remote/software/README.md

 for more information.
 We may try to have a 'viewing party' of some sort, and we'll also aim for a subset of the videos to evolve into lightning talks at the outreach day.

+3. Tweet out any progress you've made or positive words about the sprint - use the #STACSprint6 hashtag.
+Sharing our progress publicly enables these to continue to happen.